mochi-hpc/mochi-doc/docs/source/yokan/06_backends.rst

 =================================

 So far we have used the ``map`` backend for this tutorial.
-Yokan provides a number of backends, listed bellow, along with some key information on their configuration.
+Yokan provides a number of backends, listed below, along with some key information on their configuration.

 Note that the full configuration format of a backend can